lambdamikel/DLMAPS/README.md

 performance.
 Later, other researchers have applied these ideas to SPARQL and analyzed these ideas somewhat more theoretically.
-Somehow, our papers on ABox query answering and optimization never got cited by certain folks, even though our documented and implementations ideas predated subsequent work on SPARQL and GeoSPARQL optimization by years... anyhow, this is history :-)
+Somehow, our papers on ABox query answering and optimization never got cited by certain folks, even though our documented and within Racer implementated ideas predated subsequent work on SPARQL and GeoSPARQL optimization by years... anyhow, this is history :-)

 But back to DLMAPS: